nklnorris/Python_Regression/README.md

 ### Introduction

 These exercises were uploaded to demonstrate linear regression and multiple linear regression models in Python.
+The analyses use the following:

+* Pandas
+* Matplotlib
+* Numpy
+* Scikit-learn

 ### Description